PBSWE/PBSWE/README.md

 💬 Data Science and Machine Learning enthusiast.
 Passionate about music, health and fitness.  <br>
  <br>

 💡 I enjoy helping businesses make better decisions through data.
-I am experienced in data collection, sanitization, exploratory data analysis, visualization plots and machine learning fine tuning for better predictions.
-All of that happens in a compeling sotrytelling, visualizations-rich presentation that conveys the message effectively to stakeholders, so that data insights turn into data-driven decisions in the real world.  <br>
+I am experienced in data collection, cleaning/formatting, exploratory data analysis, visualization plots and machine learning fine tuning for better predictions.
+All of that happens in compelling storytelling, visualizations-rich presentations that convey the message effectively to stakeholders, so that data insights turn into data-driven decisions in the real world.  <br>
  <br>

 🔭 I'm currently working on a Data Science and Machine Learning prediction model with a Spotify dataset from Kaggle that contains the most popular songs from the past decade.
-The model learns each song attribute and how the popularity is ranked and then predicts the popularity of newer songs based on its attributes.  <br>
+The model learns each song attribute and how the popularity is ranked and then predicts the popularity of newer songs based on its attributes.
+It's available right here on GitHub.
+Look for 'Spotify' on my repositories.  <br>
  <br>

 🌱 I'm currently learning about Deep Learning, Neural Networks, Tensorflow and Markov Stochastic and State Models.
-Not to mention Relationa Database models (RDBMS) and SQL, Software Development through a Bachelor's degree from Westerno Governors University.  <br>
+Not to mention Relational Database models (RDBMS) and SQL, Software Development through a Bachelor's degree from Western Governors University.  <br>
  <br>

  ![Github stats](https://github-readme-stats.vercel.app/api?username=PBSWE)